olivia3395/olivia3395.github.io/_pages/about.md

 [**Letters from the Screen**](https://letters-from-the-screen.vercel.app/) · [**GitHub**](https://github.com/olivia3395/Letters_from_the_Screen)<br>

-I built **Letters from the Screen**, a cinematic emotional companion where users share what is on their heart and receive a healing letter from the movie or TV character they need most in that moment.
-Designed as a fateful letter from the screen rather than a chatbot, the experience is literary, intimate, and deeply comforting.
-Sometimes, when life feels heavy, what we need is not advice, but a voice. ✉️
+**Letters from the Screen** is a cinematic emotional companion where users share what is on their heart and receive a healing letter from the movie or TV character they need most in that moment.
+More love letter than chatbot, the experience is intimate, comforting, and a little magical.
+Sometimes what we need is not advice, but a voice that feels like it found us. ✉️

 **Come try it out here:** [**Letters from the Screen**](https://letters-from-the-screen.vercel.app/).
 See the project here: [**GitHub**](https://github.com/olivia3395/Letters_from_the_Screen).